Watch & Listen Member Center / Docs Shop

 Steve Armstrong

-In addition to directing TNL he had previously directed the East York Barbershoppers and Scarborough Dukes of Harmony at the International level.
-For all of this, in 2019 he was awarded the Joe Liles Lifetime Achievement Award for excellence in leadership.
+Steve also has previously directed the East York Barbershoppers and Scarborough Dukes of Harmony at the International level.
+In 2019 he was awarded the Joe Liles Lifetime Achievement Award for excellence in directing leadership.

-Steve was certified as an Arrangement Judge in 1987 and as a Music Judge has served continuously since the category inception.
-He had been on a number of Board of Reviews and ultimately served as Category Specialist.
-Most recently he has been the Chair of Contest and Judging beginning in 2020.
+Steve was certified as an Arrangement Judge in 1987 and has served continuously as a Music (now Musicality) judge since the category inception.
+He served on a number of Boards of Review and finally as Category Specialist.
+Since 2020, he has been the Chair of Contest and Judging.
 Steve’s leadership, patience, and vision was vital in navigating all of the issues the Society faced during the pandemic, coming out even stronger on the other side.

-As C&J navigates using new software to more effectively manage contests, Steve’s leadership and vision as well as his technical skills has been crucial in ensuring the integrity of our contests.
-Steve’s leadership has created the ability for competitors to have more options during their contest feedback sessions as well.
-Steve continues to serve tirelessly on behalf of all of us.
+As C&J navigates using new software to more effectively manage contests, Steve’s leadership and vision as well as his technical and analytical skills have been crucial in ensuring the integrity of our contests.
+Steve’s ingenuity created the ability for competitors to have more options during their contest feedback sessions as well.
+Steve continues to serve tirelessly on behalf of all of us as he continues to positively shape our contest experience.

 Aaron Dale